 The pitch to bring Major League Soccer to Charlotte is powered by the tens of thousands of sports fans and countless community members it will benefit.
 But most importantly, it’s powered by you.

-Time is running out, and we need you to join the movement.
+The game is not over but the clock is ticking and we need you to join the movement.

 All it takes is a short message to your representatives telling them why you want a club here.

 Not sure who your local representative is?
 Find out here.

-Bringing Major League Soccer to Charlotte is about powering the pitch.
-We power the pitch with our voices, our cheers, our passion.
-United as one community, we’re giving all of Charlotte something to celebrate together.
+Bringing Major League Soccer to Charlotte is about making Charlotte a better place to live.
+The dream is powered by our voices, our cheers, our passion.
+A new club gives all of Charlotte something to celebrate together.
 It’s about more than the legacy of our city.
 This is about bringing Charlotte together to work toward a common goal.
 At the highest level of competition, each of us has a contribution to make.

-A stadium near Center City is required for Charlotte to win an MLS club.
+An uptown accessible stadium is required for Charlotte to win an MLS club.
 We are continuing to evaluate sites, financing and partnership options to find a plan that works.
 Not only will it host MLS club games, it’ll be home to women’s and men’s college soccer, U.S. National team games, a variety of music and entertainment events and more.Join the Movement

-In bringing MLS to Charlotte, we’re committed to building a community benefits plan that includes partnering with workforce development and work-based learning programs to create much needed employment opportunities.
+In bringing MLS to Charlotte, we’re committed to building a club that benefits the community and partners with workforce development and work-based learning programs to create much needed employment opportunities.

 A community-focused foundation will also ensure that soccer in Charlotte benefits the members of our community who need it most: low-income children.Join the Movement